johnmartingodo/hydrofoil_fast_ferry_resistance_model/README.md

 datasets for the following:

 - Resistance estimates at design speed
-- Weight estimates, with and without a correction for the buoyancy of the hydrofoil system.
+- Hydrofoil system weight estimates, with and without a buoyancy correction

 ## Usage
 The data directory contains subdirectories for resistance and weight results